iamqhrzh/learningChromeExtension/README.md

 # learningChromeExtension
-collect some chrome extension learning example
+collect some chrome extension learning examples

 ## vwebRequestBlocking
 How to intercept ajax request, and redirect or block or mock the response.